Shobnom Bubly

-Shobnom Bubly is a Bangladeshi film actress and news anchor who started her career as a television news presenter.
-She made her acting debut in the film Bossgiri with Shakib Khan, and since then the two have collaborated multiple times.
+Shobnom Yeasmin Bubly, professionally known as Shobnom Bubly, is a Bangladeshi film actress and former news presenter.
+Bubly is mostly known for her marriage with Shakib Khan opposite whom she made her acting debut in the film Bossgiri in 2016 and since then the two have collaborated multiple times.

 Early life

 Bubly was born in Dhaka, Bangladesh.
 She is the third of four children.
-Her father is a retired Armed Police (APBN) Officer and her mother is a housewife.
-One of her elder sisters, Naznin Mimi, is a playback singer and the other one, Sharmin Sweety, is a former news presenter.
+Her father is a retired Armed Police (APBN) Officer, and her mother is a housewife.
+One of her elder sisters, Nazmin Mimi, is a playback singer and the other one, Sharmin Sweety, is a former news presenter.
 Her only brother, Jahid Hasan Akash, is a student.

 Bubly completed her bachelor's in economics from National University and was also reportedly enrolled in an evening MBA program at the Dhaka University.
-Inspired by her elder sister's stint as a news presenter, she auditioned for the Banglavision television channel and was selected as a news anchor in 2013.
+Inspired by her elder sister's stint as a news presenter, she auditioned for the Banglavision Television channel and was selected as a news anchor in 2013.

 Career

-In 2013, Bubly began her career as a news presenter in the Bangladeshi private entertainment television channel Banglavision.
+In 2013, Bubly began her career as a news presenter for the Bangladeshi private entertainment television channel Bangla vision.
 She eventually became interested in acting and debuted with the film Bossgiri with Shakib Khan.

 Personal life

 In 2016, Shakib Khan and Bubly were rumored to be dating while shooting for the film Bossgiri.
 There were strong rumours that they were married, but it was unconfirmed at the time.
-On 30 September 2022, Shakib and Bubly both confirmed on Facebook that they have been married since 2018 and together they have a son named Shehzad Khan Bir who was born on 21 March 2020, in the United States.
+On 30 September 2022, Khan and Bubly both confirmed on their social media accounts that they had been married since July 20, 2018.
+Together they have a son named Shehzad Khan Bir who was born on 21 March 2020, in the United States.